 - Only suitable for low flow and consistent flow applications

-- Gas can become over odorized during the summer while the gas flow is low.
+- Gas can become over odorized during periods of low flow, such as summer months

-- Susceptible to liquid contamination, and contamination will impede odorant vaporization.
+- Susceptible to liquid contamination (contamination will impede odorant vaporization)

 The bypass unit is for a small or low-volume system.
-In this process, part of the gas stream diverts to a tank containing liquid odorant.
+Part of the gas stream diverts to a tank containing a liquid odorant in this process.
 Most of these systems include wicks to increase vaporization.
 The amount of gas diverted depends upon the gas flow.
 The gas flows through the odorant tank, and when exiting, it is saturated and returns to the gas pipeline, odorizing it.

 Advantages of Bypass